ivan-fan-dk/Arithmetic_Problems/README.md

 2. **(for version 1.1.1 and forward)** If "spare me" is typed in the textbox, then it still counts as correct.
 Just for fun!

 ## Last words
+- There might be a few changes between code on website and code here (mostly on path references).
+This is to make it in accordance to **neocities** way of web setup.
 - Feel free to download and modify the source code.
 I will be more than glad if you can share it with students who struggle with it.
 - Feel free to give advice on github.